-Grades of "C" or Below: A grade of "C+" or lower in any course taken by a graduate student is unsatisfactory (i.e., a B- or higher is satisfactory).
+Grades of "C" or Below: A grade of "C+" or lower in any course taken by a graduate student is unsatisfactory (a B- or higher is satisfactory).
 A total of two grades of "C+" or lower results in the student being automatically placed on probation.
 If a third grade of "C+" or lower is received, the student may be dropped from the program.
+A student who receives a grade of C+ or lower can repeat the same course only once.
 A student remains on probation until the Psychological Science Faculty Committee is satisfied that appropriate remediation has occurred.
 Courses with a grade of C+ or lower do not count toward graduation, so such a grade in any course in the student's plan of study must be remediated.
 Appropriate remediation procedures are as follows: